FlareSome/test/QUICK_SETUP.md

 That's it!
 The script will:
 1. ✅ Create a virtual environment
 2. ✅ Install all dependencies
-3. ✅ Start the sensor reader
+3. ✅ Start the sensor reader (background)
-4. ✅ Train the ML model
+4. ✅ Start the FastAPI backend (port 8000)
-5. ✅ Launch the Streamlit dashboard
+5. ✅ Launch the NiceGUI dashboard (port 8080)

 ---